Why Do People Hack?

 Hackers are those who use a computer system to obtain unauthorized access to another system for data or those who make another system unavailable.
 These hackers use their skills for a particular goal, such as gaining fame by bringing down a computer system, stealing money, or making a network unavailable.

-There are hackers who focus only on gaining notoriety or defeating computer systems, and some could even have criminal intentions.
+Some hackers focus only on gaining notoriety or defeating computer systems, and some could even have criminal intentions.
 The knowledge gained by these hackers and the self-esteem boost that originates from successful hacking could become an addiction and a way of life.
-There are hackers who just aim at making your life miserable, whereas others just want to be seen or heard.
+Some hackers just aim at making your life miserable, whereas others just want to be seen or heard.
 Some common reasons for hacking include basic bragging rights, curiosity, revenge, boredom, challenge, theft for financial gain, sabotage, vandalism, corporate espionage, blackmail, and extortion.
 Hackers are known to regularly cite these reasons to explain their behavior.

 Key Reasons Why do Hackers Hack